Last Updated on

 Overclocking your graphics card will cause your laptop to produce more heat, that’s for sure, but it will also enable it to run your games a little faster.

 To overclock your laptop’s graphics card, you need these things:

 - A Laptop with a dedicated graphics card.
-As you can obviously see, you can’t overclock a graphics card if your laptop don’t have it in first place.
+As you can obviously see, you can’t overclock a graphics card if your laptop doesn’t have it in the first place.

 - Make sure your manufacturer hasn’t “locked” your GPU (from overclocking) in the BIOS.